System Maintenance occurs every Friday.

 What Will I Learn By Taking This Class?

-Participants learn to develop the skills to determine what failure mechanisms might occur, and how to test for them, develop models for them, and eliminate them from the product.
+Participants will learn to develop the skills to determine what failure mechanisms might occur, and how to test for them, develop models for them, and eliminate them from the product.
+This skill building series is divided into four segments:

 2. Failure Mechanisms.
-Participants learn the nature and manifestation of a variety of failure mechanisms that can occur both at the die and at the package level.
-These include: time-dependent dielectric breakdown, hot carrier degradation, electromigration, stress-induced voiding, moisture, corrosion, contamination, thermomechanical effects, interfacial fatigue, etc.
+Participants will learn the nature and manifestation of a variety of failure mechanisms that can occur both at the die and at the package level.
+These include: time-dependent dielectric breakdown, hot carrier degradation, electromigration, stress-induced voiding, moisture, corrosion, contamination, thermomechanical effects, interfacial fatigue, and others.

 Course Objectives

-1. The seminar will provide participants with an in-depth understanding of the failure mechanisms, test structures, equipment, and testing methods used to achieve today’s high reliability components.
+1. This course will provide participants with an in-depth understanding of the failure mechanisms, test structures, equipment, and testing methods used to achieve today's high reliability components.

 2. Participants will be able to gather data, determine how best to plot the data and make inferences from that data.

-3. The seminar will identify the major failure mechanisms, explain how they are observed, how they are modeled, and how they are eliminated.
+3. This course will identify the major failure mechanisms, explain how they are observed, how they are modeled, and how they are eliminated.

-4. The seminar offers a variety of video demonstrations of analysis techniques, so the participants can get an understanding of the types of results they might expect to see with their equipment.
+4. This course will offer a variety of video demonstrations of analysis techniques, so the participants can get an understanding of the types of results they might expect to see with their equipment.

 5. Participants will be able to identify the steps and create a basic qualification process for semiconductor devices.